magnusdv/forrel/README.md

 The goal of `forrel` is to provide forensic pedigree computations and relatedness inference from genetic marker data.
-Some of its functionality is derived from the retired `paramlink` package, but updated to comply with the `pedtools` package for handling pedigrees and marker data.
+Some of its functionality is derived from `paramlink`, which is no longer actively developed. ‘forrel’ is part of the *ped suite*, a collection of packages for pedigree analysis with `pedtools` as the central package for handling pedigrees and marker data.

 The most important analyses currently supported by forrel are: